Heiton Mill House

 Fishing on site

-Heiton Mill House is perfect for fishing guests with private fishing on the stretch of the Teviot alongside the mill through the owners.
+Heiton Mill House is perfect for fishing guests with private trout fishing on the stretch of the River Teviot alongside the mill, available through the owners.
+Salmon fishing is available on the same stretch of river by separate arrangement.
 The house is also incredibly convenient for the famous Junction beat and is close to several other prime Lower and Middle Tweed beats.

 The property sits a short distance away from the owner's property.
 While the owners are on-hand and would be pleased to assist guests with any aspect of their stay, they are equally respectful of guest privacy.